autoplot/documentation/javadoc/org/autoplot/cdf/CdfDataSourceFormat.md

+# org.autoplot.cdf.CdfDataSourceFormat

-# org.autoplot.cdf.CdfDataSourceFormatFormat the QDataSet into CDF tables, using Nand Lal's library.
+Format the QDataSet into CDF tables, using Nand Lal's library.
  Datasets will be assigned names if they don't have a NAME property.
  If the append=T parameter is set, then variables should have names. if the bundle=T parameter is set, then bundles should be unbundled into separate variables.

-CdfDataSourceFormat( )
+# CdfDataSourceFormat( )

 ***